210927-Reston-UiPath/P2---AI-BIRRI_P-MAXIE_R-RYMARZ_N-SIELATSHOM_O/README.md

 **Return to Stock Owned**

-Return to View Stock List On hand
+Return to View Stock List On Hand

 **MVP/User Stories**
 --------------